Integrated multi-trophic aquaculture (imta)

 Aquaculture operations are under pressure to improve the economic and ecological components of their businesses.
 Consumer perception of aquaculture as a sustainable food is essential to develop the industry.
 IMTA offers aquaculture operations an opportunity to market their products as environmentally friendly whilst improving the bottom line.

-In Asia ponds are often used for polyculture, which is simply the cultivation of more than one species side by side.
-When shellfish are cultivated in this type of Integrated Multi-Trophic Aquaculture (IMTA) system, they are able to use waste matter from the shrimp culture, both from excess feed and from shrimp metabolism.
+In Asia ponds often use an IMTA setup, with the cultivation of more than one species side by side.
+When bivalve shellfish are cultivated in this type of Integrated Multi-Trophic Aquaculture (IMTA) system, they are able to use waste matter from the shrimp culture, both from excess feed and from shrimp metabolism.

 This organic detritus, together with chlorophyll a (Chl a) forms the natural food supply which is filtered and eaten by shellfish such as razor clams.
 The shellfish reduce eutrophication symptoms in the pond, helping to promote higher dissolved oxygen levels, which in turn reduces shrimp mortality.